translate/pootle/docs/server/commands.rst

 display stats but they haven't been calculated yet, then a message will be displayed indicating that the stats being calculated.

-Use the ``--check`` option to force calculaton of a specified check.
+Use the :option:`--check` option to force calculaton of a specified check.
 To recalculate only the ``date_format`` quality checks, run:

 .. code-block:: bash